minetest/minetest/doc/lua_api.md

     -- A value outside the range 0 to minetest.LIGHT_MAX causes undefined -- behavior.

-    -- See "Tool Capabilities" section for an example including explanation tool_capabilities = {
+    -- See [[Tool Capabilities]] section for an example including explanation tool_capabilities = {
         full_punch_interval = 1.0,
         max_drop_level = 0,